Mitski: 2018–2022: Be the Cowboy and Laurel Hell

-On April 20, 2018, Mitski teamed up with the experimental band Xiu Xiu on the song "Between the Breaths" for the soundtrack of the sci-fi comedy film How to Talk to Girls at Parties, based on the short story of the same name.
+Mitski collaborated with experimental rock band Xiu Xiu on the song "Between the Breaths", releasing it on April 20, 2018 for the soundtrack of the sci-fi rom-com film How to Talk to Girls at Parties, based on the short story of the same name.

-On May 14, 2018, Mitski opened pre-orders for her fifth studio album, Be the Cowboy, and released the lead single, "Geyser", with an accompanying music video.
-The second single and its video, "Nobody", was released on June 26, 2018, which became an unexpected viral hit years after its release, largely due to TikTok.
-The song’s chorus, where she repeatedly sings "Nobody", became widely used in TikTok trends, often paired with surreal memes or individuals running away from the camera.
-This virality introduced Mitski’s music to a broader audience, leading to a significant streaming boost—Be the Cowboy re-entered Billboard’s Top 200 in 2021, three years after its release.
+On May 14, 2018, Mitski announced her fifth studio album, Be the Cowboy, and released its lead single "Geyser" alongside an accompanying music video, with the album set to release on August 17.
+She announced the Be the Cowboy Tour on June 3, with shows in North America and Europe, in support of the album.
+The album's second single and its video, "Nobody", was released on June 26, 2018, and later became an unexpected viral hit on TikTok in 2021, alongside the album's track "Washing Machine Heart".

 The third and final single to precede the album, "Two Slow Dancers", was released on August 9 alongside a lyric video.
-Be the Cowboy was released on August 17, through Dead Oceans.
-It was critically acclaimed and named the album of the year by Pitchfork, Vulture, and Consequence of Sound.
+Be the Cowboy was released on August 17 to widespread critical acclaim, and was named the album of the year by Consequence, Flood, The Line of Best Fit, Pitchfork, and Vulture.
+The album was further nominated for the Grammy Award for Best Recording Package at the 61st Annual Grammy Awards.
+On December 20, she performed "Nobody" and "Two Slow Dancers" on Jimmy Kimmel Live!.